jnylam/jnylam.github.io/_courses/ds/homework03.md

 Describe a situation in which weighted consistent hashing would be useful.

 ### Problem 2
-Read the introduction and the conclusion of [Weighted distributed hash tables](http://dl.acm.org/citation.cfm?id=1074008).
+Read sections 1, 3, and 7 of [Weighted distributed hash tables](http://dl.acm.org/citation.cfm?id=1074008).

 __(a)__ What criticism does this paper have of the naive approach?
 Illustrate with an example.